|VK2CJC-L Gateway Status: Gateway online|

 Local gateway radio

 The local gateway radio is a Sepura SRG3900.
-This radio is capable of transmitting at up to 10 watts, which provide ample coverage across the Sydney CBD and surrounds.
+This radio is capable of transmitting at up to 10 watts, which provides increased coverage across the north eastern side of Brisbane.